Treatment

 Lower doses, longer intervals, more individualization

 Across the field, 2026 has been the year of de-escalation.
-Where 2025 protocols often defaulted to standardized unit counts and 12-week recall, the current evidence — and our own clinical audit of 1,400+ patient charts — supports lower starting doses, dose-titration to expression rather than to a number, and intervals stretched to 14-18 weeks for many maintenance patients.
+Where 2025 protocols often defaulted to standardized unit counts and 12-week recall, the current evidence supports lower starting doses, dose-titration to expression rather than to a number, and intervals stretched to 14-18 weeks for many maintenance patients.
 This is better for your face, your wallet, and the long-term receptor biology.

 Combination protocols replacing single-modality treatment